The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## Alignment

 A general term for how well an [AI System's](#ai-system) outputs (e.g., replies to queries) and behaviors correspond to end-user and service provider objectives, including the quality and utility of results, as well as safety requirements.
 Quality implies factual correctness and utility implies the results are fit for purpose, e.g., a Q&A system should answer user questions concisely and directly, a Python code-generation system should output valid, bug-free, and secure Python code.
-[Eleuther AI defines alignment this way](https://www.eleuther.ai/alignment){:target="eleuther"}, &ldquo;Ensuring that an artificial intelligence system behaves in a manner that is consistent with human values and goals.&rdquo; See also the [Alignment Forum](https://www.alignmentforum.org/){:target="alignment-forum"}.
+[EleutherAI defines alignment this way](https://www.eleuther.ai/alignment){:target="eleuther"}, &ldquo;Ensuring that an artificial intelligence system behaves in a manner that is consistent with human values and goals.&rdquo; See also the [Alignment Forum](https://www.alignmentforum.org/){:target="alignment-forum"}.

 ## Annotation